xitu/gold-miner/TODO/swift-testability.md

     - (NSString *)URLParameters;
     - (NSString *)URLParametersWithTimestamp:(NSString *)timestamp;

 The first method calls the second, providing the timestamp value:

     - (NSString *)URLParameters
     {
         return [self URLParametersWithTimestamp:[self timestamp]];
     }

+Swift makes this easier.
+Instead of having cascading methods, we can simply use a default parameter value.

+		func urlParameters(
+        timestamp: String = MarvelAuthentication.timestamp(),
+        /* more to come here */) -> String

 One complication: Swift doesn’t allow us to call another instance method to get the default value.
 So if you can, make it a type method instead.
 (If not, we can always fall back on cascading methods.)